Thunderbolts (comics): Contest of Champions

-The 2015 Contest of Champions comic series features a universe where Iron Man and the Pro-Registration won Civil War, with everything going in Tony's favor for five years.
-The Thunderbolts in this universe are members of Captain America's Anti-Registration team who buy time off their sentence with suicide missions from the government, similar to DC's Suicide Squad.
-This version of the team is led by Steve Rogers and is composed of Spider-Man, Invisible Woman, Goliath, and Punisher.
-When President Stark and his Mighty Avengers are kidnapped by Maestro and sent to Battleworld, the government sends the Thunderbolts to retrieve them.
-After a fight breaks out between them, the Mighty Avengers, and the Renegade Champions, Tony kills Steve and reveals that he used the Reality Gem to rig the war in his favor.
-Tony attempts to use the Gem on Battleworld to achieve a similar feat, but since he is no longer in his universe, the Gem is powerless, and he and the Punisher are swiftly killed by the Maestro.
-The surviving Mighty Avengers and Thunderbolts stay behind on Battleworld after the fight and dub themselves the Civil Warriors.
+An alternate universe iteration of the Thunderbolts appears in Contest of Champions, consisting of Spider-Man, Invisible Woman, Goliath, and Punisher.
+This version of the group originate from a universe where Iron Man and his Pro-Registration forces won the superhero civil war.
+The members of Captain America's Anti-Registration forces buy time off their sentence with suicide missions from the government, similar to DC's Suicide Squad.
+After a fight breaks out between the Thunderbolts, the Mighty Avengers, and the Renegade Champions, Iron Man kills Captain America and reveals that he used the Reality Gem to rig the war in his favor.
+Iron Man attempts to use the Gem on Battleworld to achieve a similar feat, but the Gem proves to be powerless outside its own universe.
+Iron Man and the Punisher are swiftly killed by Maestro.
+The surviving Mighty Avengers and Thunderbolts dub themselves the Civil Warriors.